Icelandic 3 for English Speakers

 Open enrollment for online course

-Are you looking for an Icelandic course with live classes or that you can follow at your own pace?
+Are you looking for an Icelandic course with live classes you can follow at your own pace?

 The classes take place in an online classroom with a whiteboard and options to share the screen with the students.
 We all see and listen to each other as if we were in a brick-and-mortar classroom.